-In this guide, we’ll show you all the ways to export orders from WooCommerce store, including:
+In this guide, we’ll show you how to export orders from WooCommerce store with and without plugins, including:

 - Export orders using WooCommerce’s built-in tool;